 While a lot of the work that an Employer of Record will do for you is set at the start of the relationship with them, some things will come up further down the line.
 Employment is not a straightforward process, and the Employer of Record should ensure a smooth experience for all.

-Even the most modern Professional Employer Organisations, built using software development best practices, and streamlined / automated workflows should have some human support offering.
+Even the most modern Employer of record organisation, built using software development best practices, and streamlined/automated workflows, should have human support that is there for you when you need them.
 Start by understanding how their support works.
 Can they demonstrate payroll and HR expertise from the first interaction?
+How reliable are they?
+What is their track record of helping customers?
 Understanding the support workflow can help set expectations about whether they will be able to solve issues on the first contact and save you time.
 It shouldn’t feel as if customer service is transferring you from one person to the next.

-How is payroll data managed and do you have an overview?
+9. How is payroll data managed, and do you have an overview?

-The management of the employee data, keeping it safe at all times, and maintaining an efficient and zero-mistakes workflow for applying changes can result in added complexity when you are working with an Employer of Record.
+Managing the employee data, keeping it safe at all times, and maintaining an efficient and zero-makes workflow for applying changes can result in added complexity when working with an Employer of Record.
 While your payroll department may have an auditing process when they pay out salaries, when you are working with an Employer of Record, you are subjecting yourself to their operations.

 You will need to understand the data change workflow and your visibility over it.
 Is there a product solution in place that both you and the worker can access or is the solution a mix of tools such as email/google sheets/cloud storage?
-An interface would allow you to more easily review the final payroll costs before you pay the Employer of Record each month and will decrease the chances of mistakes.
+An interface would allow you to review the final payroll costs more easily before paying the Employer of Record each month, decreasing the chances of mistakes.

 When you have multiple workers in multiple countries, managing all of this can become a big overhead if there is no way to have a bird’s eye view on how things are looking.

-Managing changes and making sure payroll is correct is one thing; making sure your worker’s data is safe and secure is a whole other thing for which the Employer of Record is also responsible.
+Managing changes and ensuring payroll is correct is one thing; making sure your worker’s data is safe and secure is another thing for which the Employer of Record is also responsible.
 As some of this data is highly sensitive, and multiple parties have access to it, the Employer of Record needs to apply the highest possible measures in keeping it safe.
-It's important to examine an Employer of Record’s security and privacy policies to assess exactly how they comply with local and international data protection regulations, including GDPR and Schrems II, among others.
+It's important to examine an Employer of Record’s security and privacy policies to assess how they comply with local and international data protection regulations, including GDPR and Schrems II.

 Typically, an Employer of Record would either charge a flat fee for their service (regardless of the salary they are handling) or a set percentage of the compensation.
 The fee may be harmonised for all countries or differ slightly.
 These fees would be charged either every month or billed once annually.
 The price that they quote may depend on a certain commitment from your part (timeframe, number of workers, etc.).